upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 - Gen 3 only
 - off by default
-- requires Trainer Class Names randomization to provide a class ID mapping
+- requires Trainer Class Names randomization to provide per-trainer class assignments
-- follows that mapping instead of choosing an independent random class/pic pair
+- follows those assignments instead of choosing an independent random class/pic pair
 - does not add target-class filtering beyond requiring a modeled target class and an observed valid pic
-- allows regular trainers to become Rival, Player, Gym Leader, Elite Four, champion, boss or other special-looking classes when the class-name randomizer maps them there
+- allows regular trainers to become Rival, Player, Gym Leader, Elite Four, champion, boss or other special-looking classes when the class-name randomizer assigns them there
 - treats those special-looking target classes as expected chaos behavior with Sprite Sync enabled
 - uses only `trainerPic` values observed on trainers with the target class ID